 Vice-chair: Oliver O’Grady is a landscape archaeologist, lecturer and researcher, based in Perthshire.
 His PhD in archaeology was awarded for the first national survey of medieval judicial assembly sites in Scotland.
 He is the director of OJT Heritage.

 Mailing Secretary: Eva Bennett is a member of both the Abertay Historical Society and the Archaeological Section of the Perthshire Society of Natural Science.
 She has been involved in Tayside archaeology since the early 1970s, when she dug at Elcho Nunnery with Dr Margaret Stewart.
-Eva is responsible for maintaining the list of corresponding members and distributing material to them.
+Eva is responsible for maintaining the list of corresponding members, distributing material to them and much else besides.

 Publications Editor, Minutes Secretary: Derek Hall gained a Certificate in Practical Archaeology from the Dorset Institute of Higher Education and from 1976 to 1980 worked on excavations throughout Scotland and England.
 In 1980 he joined the Urban Archaeology Unit, the predecessor of SUAT Ltd. After a spell as a Senior Supervisor (1982-85) on several major excavations, he was appointed Field Officer, and eventually Depute Director.
 He has an extensive knowledge of Scottish burgh archaeology and considerable experience in the study and identification of Scottish medieval pottery.
 Since the demise of SUAT in July 2009 he has operated as a sole trader.